tjpalanca/LearningJulia.jl/docs/src/dev_env.md

 * That's cool!
 Packages can modify the REPL to a deep level.
 * `~/.julia/config/startup.jl` is the equivalent of the `.Rprofile` file

+## Pluto.jl

+* This is an interesting notebook interface that I want to take a look at.
+*